microsoft/SdnDiagnostics/.documentation/Convert-EtwTraceToTxt.md

----
-external help file: SdnDiagnostics-help.xml
-Module Name: SdnDiagnostics
-online version:
-schema: 2.0.0
----

 # Convert-EtwTraceToTxt

 ## SYNOPSIS
-Used to convert existing etw provider traces into text readable format
+Used to convert existing etw (.etl) provider traces into text readable format

 ## SYNTAX